kmurph73/kmurph73.github.com/_posts/2015-08-27-working-from-bed.markdown

 I've found my mental energy is at its greatest when I'm laying down.
 There are quite a few positions I alternate between, and I'm always looking for new ones :)

-Some of the tools in my productivity arsenal that help me facilitate this:
+There are two key tools in my arsenal that make this practical:

 ## Bedrest
 <a style='float:left' target='_blank' href='http://www.amazon.com/Brentwood-Originals-Brushed-Twill-Bedrest/dp/B002S0NJNK/ref=sr_1_2?ie=UTF8&qid=1440707082&sr=8-2'>